Updated August 14, 2018

 8. Muhammad Arshad Rafiq

 A little after the Human Genome Project was completed in early 2000s, a team of scientists discovered the structural variants in the human genome and mapped them.
 Structural variations are of many types they can be as small as single nucleotide polymorphisms (SNPs) and as large copy number variants (CNVs) and inversions of genes.
-Dr. Rafiq was an important part of this team who represented Department of Biosciences, Commission on Science and Technology for Sustainable Development in the South (COMSATS) Institute of Information Technology (CIIT), Islamabad, in Canada in 2006.
+Dr. Rafiq was an important part of this team who represented Department of Biosciences, Commission on Science and Technology for Sustainable Development in the South (COMSATS) University Islamabad, in Canada in 2006.

 He later went on to discover novel mutations in Pakistani Baloch population suffering from Cohen Syndrome.
 These mutations were causing autism like symptoms in them.
 Cohen Syndrome (COH1) is a rare autosomal recessive disorder, typically identified by ocular, neural and muscular deficits and does not otherwise cause autism like symptoms.

 He also played a pivotal role in identifying a novel gene connected with a type of intellectual disability called Joubert syndrome.
 He, along with his colleges found out that this gene, when defective, leads to Joubert syndrome.
 Dr. Rafiq was also involved in mapping autosomal recessive genes that cause intellectual disability.

 Due to his achievements he received Research Productivity Award (RPA) for 3 years; 2004, 2005 and 2006, by Pakistan Council for Science and Technology, Pakistan.
 He also received gold medal from the Pakistan Academy of Sciences in Biochemistry in 2010.
-He’s now serving as Head of Department in the Department of Biosciences in COMSATS Institute of Information Technology, Islamabad.
+He’s now serving as Head of Department in the Department of Biosciences in COMSATS University Islamabad (CUI).

 Concluding, the list doesn’t end here.
 There are many more Pakistani biologists who are changing this world.
 Comment below the name of the biologist who has inspired you and we will compile another list.